 This Prospectus qualifies for distribution 1,000,000 units (the "Qualified Units") of the Company issuable for no additional consideration upon exercise or deemed exercise of 1,000,000 special warrants (the "Special Warrants") of the Company issued on December 24, 2018 at a price of CAD\$0.25 (the "Offering Price") per Special Warrant to purchasers in certain provinces of Canada on a non-brokered private placement basis pursuant to prospectus exemptions under applicable securities legislation and in jurisdictions outside of Canada in compliance with laws applicable to each subscriber, respectively (the "Offering").
-Each Qualified Unit consists of one common share in the capital of the Company (each, a "Unit Share") and one-half of one common share purchase warrant (each whole common share purchase warrant, an "Underlying Warrant").
-Each Underlying Warrant will entitle the holder thereof to acquire one common share in the capital of the Company (each, an "Underlying Share") at an exercise price of CAD\$0.25 until December 24, 2019.
+Each Qualified Unit consists of one Subordinated Voting Share in the capital of the Company (each, a "Unit Share") and one-half of one Subordinated Voting Warrant will entitle the holder thereof to acquire one Subordinated Voting Share in the capital of the Company (each, an "Underlying Share") at an exercise price of CAD\$0.25 until December 24, 2019.
 See "Plan of Distribution".